MonaZafer/Live-Chat/README.md

 # Live-Chat
-Live Chat is website user supporting, get users ability to online chat with admin through website page.
-In addition the live chat service have utility as ticket system to putting users messages for responding later.
+The Live chat is an opportunity for website users to chat with the admin through the website page to support their requirements.
+They can chat with the administrator online and also send their media, such as various types of files, images, etc. In addition, the live chat service can be used as a ticket system for users, allowing them to place their messages in the system for a response later.